 What is ISA 501?

-ISA 501, titled "Audit Evidence — Specific Considerations for Selected Items," supplements ISA 500 by providing targeted requirements for three areas that consistently demand special audit attention due to their nature, complexity, and susceptibility to misstatement.
+ISA 501, titled “Audit Evidence: Specific Considerations for Selected Items,” supplements ISA 500 by providing targeted requirements for three areas that demand special audit attention given their nature and susceptibility to misstatement.

-The standard does not replace the general evidence framework of ISA 500 — it builds on it with specific procedures that have proven necessary through decades of audit practice.
-Inventory, litigation, and segment information each present unique challenges that generic procedures may not adequately address.
+The standard does not replace the general audit evidence framework of ISA 500.
+It builds on it with specific procedures for inventory, litigation, and segments that generic procedures do not adequately address.

 Part 1: Inventory

-Inventory is often one of the largest current assets on the balance sheet, and it is inherently risky: it is physically dispersed, subject to obsolescence and damage, requires estimation (net realisable value), and involves complex cut-off considerations.
-ISA 501.4–8 sets out specific requirements.
+Inventory is often one of the largest current assets on the balance sheet (TB line), and it is inherently risky: physically dispersed, subject to obsolescence, requiring an estimation of net realisable value, and involving complex cut-off work.
+ISA 501.4–8 sets out the specific requirements.

 Attendance at physical inventory counting